Our Condensed Guide to Effective eCommerce Marketing [For Beginners & Pros Alike]

 Search Engine Optimization, or SEO, is deservedly one of the most successful eCommerce strategies.
 For us, at least.

 Here at X-Cart, 63% of the traffic is organic.
-Using search terms like “how to sell online” and “how to open an online store,” our potential shoppers discover our blog posts and then, in an ideal world, sign up for our free 30-day trial of X-Cart Cloud.
+Using search terms like “how to sell online” and “how to open an online store,” our potential shoppers discover our blog posts and then, in an ideal world, create a fully functional online store with X-Cart.

 I’d recommend three of our many SEO-optimized articles about SEO (how meta of me).